-Bedroom throws are:
+Bed throws are:

 • That extra layer on your bed when the temperature drops.

-New bed trends
+New bedding trends

 • Make it hypoallergenic: Even if you don’t have sensitive skin, hypoallergenic fabrics will also prevent dust mites and other irritations.

-The best fabrics for bed throws
+The best fabrics to choose

 Cotton